 If an author feels strongly about a particular opposed reviewer, Magn Reson Med asks that the concerns additionally be justified in the submission cover letter, which will help the editors decide whether or not to honor the request.

 Pursuant to NIH mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
 For further information, see www.wiley.com/go/nihmandate.

 The journal’s standard publication option charges no page fees.
-This free publication option includes reproduction of all the color figures in the electronic version of the article, and one free color page per article in the printed, paper version.
+This free publication option includes reproduction of all the color figures in the electronic and print versions of the article.

 More information about OnlineOpen is available at: